SamBailey6194/photo-guides/README.md

   - No errors were found when passing through the official Jigsaw validator, see links below.

    ![(Jigsaw) validator 1](assets/readmeimgs/Validator%20Testing/CSS.PNG)

-### Unfixed Bugs

-- Varying performance score on Lighthouse Mobile due to LCP and Render Blocking
-  - The scores cary from in the 60s to the 90s

-- Please note the Lighthouse desktop performance scores are regularly above 90.

-#### Attempted Fixes

-After a meeting with my mentor and a friend who is a software developer I attempted to address the LCP and render blocking by doing the below:
-- Making the image files across the whole site smaller by adjusting the dimensions in a photo editor to be the biggest size they would be in any of the responsive designs
-- Changing the font size property using CSS on different screen sizes for headerp class
-- Hiding the images in the header on smaller screen sizes
-- Removing flexbox bootstrap CSS from header
-- Removing img-fluid bootstrap class and creating img-size class to assigning width sizes
-- Removing Lateef font and Playfair Display font from google fonts import link so there are only two google fonts for the site

 ## Deployment